 “I haven’t seen that movie, what’s it about.”

-This is how you connect with step children, through simple interests.
+This is a great way to connect with stepchildren, through simple interests.

 I know this might sound odd to say to treat your stepkids like family, but it is so important to be intentional with this.
 If you stepkids only come every other weekend or for school breaks, it is easy to treat them like a guest in the home.